About Us

 Brian Lenane moved to Nantucket permanently in March of 2019.
 He and his family have been coming to Nantucket since the late 70’s.
 Prior to joining the Nantucket Community School as the Adult Education Coordinator, Brian held a variety of leadership positions in management and IT consulting organizations serving the US federal government and public utilities market.
 He and his wife Susan have two children and four grandchildren.

-I was born and raised in Falmouth, MA, and have been a regular visitor to Nantucket since I was a child.
-After attending Dartmouth College I pursued a career in tech, working for Lotus Development Corp. and Avid Technology in Boston, New York, and Dallas before settling into Darien, CT with my husband, Mark, and our four children.
-I have served on a multitude of boards: The Children’s School in Stamford, CT; Greens Farms Academy in Westport, CT; and The Island School in Eleuthera, The Bahamas; my service with all three of those included significant time as board chair.
-I also continue to serve on the board of the Adam J. Lewis Academy in Bridgeport, CT, a privately funded school that provides steeply discounted education to needy families.
-Having recently become a year round resident of Nantucket, I am currently engaged in regular volunteering at the Food Pantry, the Warming Place, and NISHA.
-I look forward to becoming further involved in NRP and helping to further its mission.
+Tricia was born and raised on Cape Cod and has been a regular visitor to Nantucket since childhood.
+After attending Dartmouth College, she pursued a career in tech, working for Lotus Development Corp. and Avid Technology in Boston, New York, and Dallas before settling into Darien, CT with her husband, Mark, and their four children.
+Tricia has served on a multitude of boards: The Children’s School in Stamford, CT; Greens Farms Academy in Westport, CT; and The Island School in Eleuthera, The Bahamas.
+Her service with all three of those included significant time as board chair.
+She also continues to serve on the board of the Adam J. Lewis Academy in Bridgeport, CT, a privately funded school that provides steeply discounted education to needy families.
+Having recently become a year-round resident of Nantucket, Tricia has been engaged in regular volunteering at the Food Pantry, the Warming Place, and NISHA’s Pet Partner Therapy program and is looking forward to further helping members of the local community.

 Eleanor Antonietti grew up spending her summers on Nantucket and moved here permanently from France in 2004 with her husband and children.
 She has, like many Nantucket transplants, reinvented herself many times, having worked as an inner city social worker, an archivist, translator, for a law firm, a non-profit, and the Town.
 She now works as the Special Projects Coordinator for the Land Bank.
 All of her prior professional experience comes in handy for her current job which is both challenging and gratifying, an ideal combination.
 Her goal is to parlay her equally abundant experience serving on various nonprofit boards with her prior work acumen in her role on the NRP Board.
 She is an avid sailor and loves to do whatever she can to stay fit, enjoying outdoor recreation on Nantucket’s stunning open land and waters.